I have to hand it to the MCU creative team. They delivered an epic.

 All I can say is when this rule is violated, at least make it worth it.
 So here again, the creative team can’t be faulted too much, because they cashed in on every scene where a character rose above their abilities.

-The anticipation surrounding Infinity War is going to pale in comparison to what the next two movies will bring.
+The anticipation surrounding Infinity War will pale in comparison to what the next movies will bring.

 LEGO Super Heroes the Hulkbuster Smash-up